 Health Services Research in Correctional Settings

-Very few well-designed and well-funded studies emphasizing correctional health services research have been conducted.
-A review of the literature finds predominantly quasi-experimental correlational studies, qualitative case and ethnographic studies, and few randomized control trials.
-There have been too few large-scale system or national studies on inmate health care and delivery systems (NCCHC, 2002).
+Growing interest in the health and well-being of correctional populations and recognition of correctional health care as a component of public health has led to more research in this area in the past decade.
+However, a need remains for well-designed, well-funded, large-scale system or national studies on correctional health care and delivery systems.
 Such studies are essential to developing informed public and private policy.
-The lack of correctional health care research has hampered policy decision making in all aspects of health care organization, provision, and financing for incarcerated populations.
+The large gaps in correctional health care research have hampered policy decision making in all aspects of health care organization, provision, and financing for incarcerated populations.

 A coordinated national health services research agenda is needed to build correctional health care research capacity in the United States.
 NCCHC endorses the following national research priorities for correctional health care.

-- NCCHC advocates that Congress, through appropriate federal agencies and health-related national organizations, should support research specifically targeted to correctional health care to identify and address problems unique to correctional settings.
+- NCCHC advocates that Congress, through appropriate federal agencies and health-related national organizations, support research targeted to correctional health care to identify and address problems unique to correctional settings.

-- A national correctional health care database should be created.
-Standardized definitions and reporting measures to assess the prevalence of selected communicable diseases, chronic diseases, and mental illnesses should be developed.
+- A national correctional health care database is needed, along with standardized definitions and reporting measures to assess the prevalence of selected communicable diseases, chronic diseases, and mental illnesses.
 An information system should be designed for use by national, state, and local correctional authorities to measure and report the data with the ability to categorize data by age, race, and gender.
-National, state, and local correctional and public health agencies should be encouraged to report rates of selected communicable diseases, chronic diseases, and mental illnesses to aid in planning programs and allocating resources.
+National, state, and local correctional and public health agencies should be required to report rates of selected communicable diseases, chronic diseases, pregnancy, and mental illnesses to aid in planning programs and allocating resources.

-- National, state, and local correctional and public health agencies should evaluate the utility of surveillance activities and implement improvements as appropriate.
-Build effective health care systems by improving decision making through efficient data collection.
-We must improve funding and efforts to establish electronic health data retrieval in correctional systems.
+- National, state, and local correctional and public health agencies should improve funding and efforts to establish electronic health data retrieval in correctional systems.

-- NCCHC advocates that Congress, through appropriate federal agencies and health-related national organizations, should fund projects to evaluate models that emphasize creative, cost-effective options for the provision of high-quality medical and behavioral care in corrections as well as continuity of care after release; research programs to define effective health education and risk reduction strategies for inmates; and research programs to identify correctional system barriers that prevent correctional health staff from implementing prudent health care and public health recommendations.
+- NCCHC advocates that Congress, through appropriate federal agencies and health-related national organizations, fund projects to evaluate models that emphasize cost-effective options for the provision of high-quality medical and mental health care in corrections as well as continuity of care after release; research programs to define effective health education and risk reduction strategies for incarcerated people; and research programs to identify correctional system barriers that prevent correctional health staff from implementing prudent health care and public health recommendations.

 October 18, 2015 — reaffirmed with revision

 National Commission on Correctional Health Care.
 (2002).
 The health status of soon-to-be released inmates: A report to Congress: Volumes I & II.
-Chicago: Author.
-Retrieved from http://www.ncchc.org/health-status-of-soon-to-be-released-inmates
+Chicago: Author. http://www.ncchc.org/health-status-of-soon-to-be-released-inmates